Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Experiments

 \subsection{Main Results}

 The greedy pass@1 performance comparison between 1.5B and 7B models across five mathematical reasoning benchmarks is presented in Table~\ref{tab:math-main}.
-We can clearly find that \textbf{the UCAS model achieved the highest performance across all five math reasoning benchmarks on both the 1.5B and 7B parameter scales.} Compared with the DAPO baseline, UCAS improves the average accuracy from 41.2 to 47.3 (+6.1) on Qwen2.5-Math-1.5B and from 50.5 to 56.7 (+6.2) on Qwen2.5-Math-7B.
+We can clearly find that the UCAS model achieved the highest performance across all five math reasoning benchmarks on both the 1.5B and 7B parameter scales.
+Compared with the DAPO baseline, UCAS improves the average accuracy from 41.2 to 47.3 (+6.1) on Qwen2.5-Math-1.5B and from 50.5 to 56.7 (+6.2) on Qwen2.5-Math-7B.
 Beyond DAPO, UCAS also surpasses strong baselines such as KTAE and Oat-Zero, with pronounced gains on challenging benchmarks including AIME24, AMC, and OlympiadBench.
 These results highlight the robustness and scalability of uncertainty-aware advantage shaping, demonstrating consistent benefits across model sizes and diverse reasoning tasks.
+Additional four-seed results in Appendix~\ref{app:seed_variance} show that these gains are stable and not driven by a single favorable run.